cuba-platform/dashboard-addon/README.md

 ## 3.1.
 Widget Template Browser

 This screen allows creating, editing and removing widget templates.
+Widget templates is a preconfigured widgets which can be reused.
 Widget templates are stored in a database.
 This screen is available from the application menu.

 ![menu-widget-templates](img/menu-widget-templates.png)